dtellenbach/GSoC2018/README.markdown

     doc-proj            Builds documentation about the project and its design as PDF clean               Removes built executables and documentation

-E.g., running ``make example`` builds all files contained in (./examples)[./examples] in ./bin.
+E.g., running ``make example`` builds all files contained in [./examples](./examples) in ./bin.

 ### Dependencies ###

 To build examples, benchmarks and tests a C++ compiler that supports C++11 is required.
-As default compiler ``gcc`` is chosen but you can change the (makefile)[makefile] to other compilers like ``clang`` or ``icc``.
+As default compiler ``gcc`` is chosen but you can change the [makefile](makefile) to other compilers like ``clang`` or ``icc``.

 To build the Google benchmarks you need to ensure that the corresponding library and headers are available.
-See (here)[https://github.com/google/benchmark] for further information about the Google benchmark library.
+See [here](https://github.com/google/benchmark) for further information about the Google benchmark library.

 To build the Doxygen documentation of the SymmetricMatrix class Doxygen must be installed.
-See (here)[https://www.stack.nl/~dimitri/doxygen/] for further information about Doxygen.
+See [here][https://www.stack.nl/~dimitri/doxygen/] for further information about Doxygen.

 To build the project documentation pdflatex is required.
-See (here)[https://www.tug.org/applications/pdftex/] for further information about pdflatex.
+See [here](https://www.tug.org/applications/pdftex/) for further information about pdflatex.

 ## Examples ##

-Several examples that demonstrate all available features of the SymmetricMatrix class can be found in [./example](./doc/Documentation.pdf).
+Several examples that demonstrate all available features of the SymmetricMatrix class can be found in [./example](./example).
 In detail the following topics are covered:

 **[Example 1](./examples/example1.cc)**
 - Construct an instance of ``SymmetricMatrix`` from an instance of ``Eigen::Matrix`` (fixed size)